Modelyze/morap/joints/dc-motor-joint/electronics/README.md

 1x | 6x1 pin header | pin header | 6X1P 2.54mm pin header

 ## Cables
-The cabling between each node has a female 6 pin connector with 3.96mm raster.
+The cabling between each node has a female 6 pin connector with 3.96mm raster in each end.

 ![cable](../img/P_cable_v1.JPG)